Adaptive Reuse: Converting Vacant Buildings into Thriving Spaces

 Top Considerations:

-- Why this building?
+- Building Significance.
 The most successful adaptive reuse projects do not completely gut an existing office and rebuild all systems.
 Instead, they take advantage of something special about the specific building that wants to be preserved and celebrated as a differentiator.
 That could be the façade, or an entry lobby, or a historic feature.
 Identifying what you’re saving and why is key for getting value out of the existing construction and also establishing the justification for the conversion.

 Many urban core districts are examining opportunities to bring activity back into their downtowns.
 One such opportunity brought our design team in to assess the viability of converting a vacant office building in downtown Denver into an amenity-rich housing development with retail space on the ground floor.
 The project spanned approximately 395,000 SF, encompassing two towers connected by a center podium with an average of 29 floors each and proposed over 300 residential units in each tower.
 The study of the project included site analysis, tabulation, floor plan studies, and unit density research.
 While the depth of floor plate would be suitable for this conversion and the design would maximize the square footage of the space, the project was not financially viable due to site problems such as inadequate water supply, sewer capacity, and HVAC systems, as well as façade performance challenges.
 All matters are solvable in isolation, but the substantial systems upgrade led the developer to look at other potential opportunities.